Getting to Know Your Inner Critic: How Internal Family Systems Therapy Creates Lasting Change

 What to Expect in IFS Therapy Sessions

-If you're considering Internal Family Systems therapy in Philadelphia, you might wonder what our sessions would actually look like.
+If you're considering IFS therapy in Philadelphia, you might wonder what our sessions would actually look like.
 While every therapeutic relationship is unique and tailored to your specific needs and goals, here's a general sense of what to expect.

 We begin by building safety and trust.
 Before diving into parts work, it's essential that you feel comfortable and grounded in our therapeutic relationship.
 I'll learn about what's bringing you to therapy, your history, and your hopes for healing.
 We'll discuss how IFS works and address any questions you have about the approach.

 As we move into active parts work, sessions often involve a blend of talking and internal exploration.
 I might guide you in noticing what's happening inside, including what parts are present, what they're feeling, and what they want you to know.
-This isn't about analyzing yourself from the outside but about developing a living, breathing relationship with your inner world.
+The first question I may ask is “What feels important to you right now.”
+Your answer to this question will reveal some parts that are showing up in the moment.

 Beginning Your Journey

-The inner critic developed to protect you.
-It took on its role when you were young and needed protection.
-Honoring that truth while also recognizing that you no longer need protection in the same ways allows for genuine transformation.
+Despite its harsh approach, your inner critic is trying to help you.
+It took on its role when you were young when you experienced something painful.
+Honoring that truth while also recognizing that you no longer need protection in the same way allows for genuine transformation.
 Your inner critic can become an ally rather than an enemy.

-I offer free 20-minute phone consultations for anyone considering therapy.
+I offer free 20-minute phone or video consultations for anyone considering therapy.
 This is an opportunity to ask questions, share what's bringing you to therapy, and see if we might be a good fit.
-There's no pressure and no commitment, just a chance to connect and explore whether this work feels right for you.

 You don't have to keep living at war with yourself.
 Another way is possible.

-Frequently Asked Questions About Internal Family Systems Therapy and the Inner Critic
+Frequently Asked Questions About IFS Therapy and the Inner Critic

 What makes Internal Family Systems therapy different from other approaches to treating self-criticism?

-Internal Family Systems therapy differs from other approaches because it doesn't try to eliminate, argue with, or override the inner critic.
+Internal Family Systems therapy differs from other approaches because it doesn't try to get rid of the inner critic.
 Instead, IFS helps you build a relationship with this critical part, understand its protective intentions, and ultimately transform its role from harsh judge to supportive ally.
 This approach creates lasting change because it addresses the root cause rather than just managing symptoms.

 How long does it typically take to see changes in my inner critic through IFS therapy?